traviscrist/dotfiles_linux/README.md

 You can install these files by running `./dotproduct.pl config.yml`.
 This will use the information stored in `config.yml` to place the files in your home directory.

+The program `dotproduct` doesn't just copy files.
+It also will interpolate certain strings found within my configuration files.
+The different variables that are interpolated are defined in `config.yml`.
+The delimiter used is specified for each entry in `config.yml`.